Skill Demand Index

 Salary data for English and Shona/Ndebele is still accumulating.

-The most common pairings are Social Media Management, PR Strategies, Crisis Communication, Public Relations, Media Relations.
+The most common pairings are Public Relations, PR Strategies & Campaigns, Social Media Management for PR, Media Relations, Corporate Communications.
 Strengthening these alongside English and Shona/Ndebele improves your fit across more positions.

 Top roles: Other.
 Other positions have the highest demand at 100% of all English and Shona/Ndebele jobs.